RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Hidden**

 A flag to indicate that the game is hidden.
 If the corresponding option has been set in the main menu, the game will not be shown.
-Useful for example for DOS games to hide batch scripts and unnecessary binaries or to hide the actual game files for multi-disc games.
-If a file or folder is flagged as hidden but the corresponding option to hide hidden games has not been enabled, then the opacity of the text will be lowered significantly to make it clear that it's a hidden entry.
+Useful for example for DOS games to hide batch files and unnecessary binaries or to hide the actual game files for multi-disc games.
+If a file or folder is flagged as hidden but the corresponding option to hide hidden games has not been enabled, then the opacity for the entry will be lowered significantly to make it clear that it's a hidden entry.

 **Broken/not working**